w4r10-b0b/usb_pxe_crowdstrikefix-24-07/README.md

 # Mass deployment Network/USB bootable repair for Crowdstrike SYS file issue

 This script was generated as a method to mass deploy a fix of the recommended approach to delete the faulty sys file from Crowdstrike causing the issue.
 This is based around the WinPE and WinRE approach approach to deploy images back in my old days of imaging and packaging (2009).
 It uses PowerShell and trys to get AD to get Bitlocker (which should be enabled) and LAPS (Passwords for Local admin stored in AD).
 It can work on Active Directory or Entera (Active Directory).
 The PowerShell script can be modified as necessary.
 It by default asks if you have AD, AAD(Entra) or local.
 You can change it from a Light Touch to Zero Touch approach with modifications.
+A directory can be specified with keys to test.
+This can be added later in the USB as well.

 Creating a Windows Recovery Environment (WinRE) bootable ISO that can run a PowerShell script involves several steps.
 Here's a concise guide to help you through the process that was written by several copilot queries and applied to this particular instance.
 Change and update as required.
 Test before deploying out: